South-Western City School District (Franklin County, Ohio)

-The South-Western City School District is Ohio's sixth largest public school district located southwest of the city of Columbus.
+South-Western City Schools (SWCS) is Ohio's sixth largest public school district located southwest of the city of Columbus.
 The district serves nearly 20,000 students throughout the southwest quadrant of Franklin County, including the cities of Galloway, Georgesville, Grove City, and Urbancrest.
 The district also serves all of Franklin, Jackson, Pleasant, and Prairie townships and a portion of Columbus.

 The district operates fifteen elementary schools, five intermediate schools, five middle schools, four high schools, and a career academy.